PT-2025-45119 · Django+4 · Django+4

 VectorAV:N/AC:L/Au:N/C:C/I:C/A:N

-Description Django is affected by a SQL injection issue within the
+Description Django is susceptible to a SQL injection issue due to improper handling of dictionary expansion when using the

 QuerySet.filter()